mikegagnon/gamer/README.md

 The first thing you need to know is that there are two types of games that Gamer can work with:

+1. "**Place**"
-1. "**Place**" games, such as Tic Tac Toe, Connect Four, and Othello.
-In a "place" game, players take turns *placing* pieces onto the board.
+    - "Place" games include Tic Tac Toe, Connect Four, Othello, and more.
+    - In a "place" game, players take turns *placing* pieces onto the board.
+2. "**Select and place**"
+    - "Select and place" games include Checkers, Chess, and more.
-2. "**Select and place**" games, such as Checkers and Chess.
-In a "select and place" game, on a player's turn the player *selects* a piece, then *places* that piece.
+    - In a "select and place" game, on a player's turn the player *selects* a piece, then *places* that piece.

 ## Setup